pierre-fromager/dom-inject/README.md

 ### remotePage.js

-&nbsp; is Xhr mechanism to set remote Dom into the response as a document.
+&nbsp; Xhr mechanism to set remote Dom into the response as a document.

-&nbsp; The interface is fluent for methods chaining.

 #### 4 public methods